ssahli/Ascii-Cam/README.md

 Ascii-Cam
 =========

-This is a simple proof-of-concept I wrote to get familiar with Objective-C and the Cocoa frameworks.
-The program uses live camera feed (OSX only), and uses OpenGL shaders to render a live, 'filtered' video.

 ASCII-Cam is an OS X video application that transforms live video capture using a colored ASCII OpenGL shader.
 The intent behind writing this program was for me to familiarize myself with Objective-C, the Cocoa frameworks, and OpenGL.
 I had originally created this program without OpenGL, but the performance was (predictably) awful.

 ### File overview